New Zealand at a Glance

 During the application process, the expat-to-be has to provide proof of their qualifications for the job, while the future employer has to show that it was impossible to find a New Zealander for the position in question.
-Before granting a permit, authorities conduct what is called a Labor Market Test.
-It, too, examines the possible availability of qualified workers on the local labor market.
+Before granting a permit, authorities conduct what is called a Labour Market Test.
+It, too, examines the possible availability of qualified workers in the local labor market.

 A very popular way for young people to explore New Zealand is the Working Holiday Scheme.
 Foreign nationals between 18 and 30 years of age can receive a 12-month visa and work permit to travel around the country.
 They finance their stay by taking up odd jobs along the road.
 Recently, the government removed existing quotas, granting many more young adventurers this once-in-a-lifetime opportunity.

 Those planning to study in New Zealand have to obtain a study permit.
 In addition to a confirmed place at a higher education institution in the country, applicants have to provide proof of having paid the tuition fee.
 Study permits are only issued for the exact period for which tuition has been paid in advance.
 Under certain conditions, holders of study permits can take up part-time employment in New Zealand.
 Some regulations enable those students who have received a degree in New Zealand to attain a subsequent work permit more easily.